asyapluggedin/asyaplugged.in/content/know/2022-08-18-everything-is-boring/index.md

 +++
-title = "Lecture Notes: Robin Arnott on Meditation & Gaming" date = "2022-08-18"
-updated = "2022-09-25"
+title = "Everything is Boring: Robin Arnott on Meditation & Gaming" date = "2022-08-18" updated = "2022-09-25"
 description= "Notes on Robin Arnott's Everything is Boring presentation at BDYHAX 2019."